Good Day Trips from Venice Italy

 Two problems though...
 I don't want to hassle about a car rental just for one day.
-It seems like to much effort and honestly I don't much fancy the idea of driving in Italy anyway.
+It seems like too much effort and honestly, I don't much fancy the idea of driving in Italy anyway.

 I really am sure that you'll love the Opera hotel.

 There is nothing not to love and even the price is loveable by Venice's standards!

 To your question about a day trip from Venice; your point about using the train is very true.
 The trains are great if you want to visit a Verona

 for a day but to get out into the countryside and discover the villages and towns...the real Veneto you'll need a car or a great tour.